-Results: Our data clearly show a loss-of-function phenotype in vitro for I102T and N240S variants identified in non-obese individuals.
+Results: Our data clearly show a loss-of-function phenotype in vitro for I102T and N240S variants identified in nonobese individuals.
 Furthermore, not all MC4R variants identified in obese subjects exhibit a loss-of-function phenotype in vitro.
-Finally, the MC4R variants T11A, F51L, T112M and M200V identified from patients with binge eating disorder displayed normal function with regards to the parameters measured in our study.
+Finally, the MC4R variants T11A, F51L, T112M, and M200V identified from patients with binge eating disorder displayed normal function with regards to the parameters measured in our study.

 Conclusions: Patients harboring loss-of-function MC4R mutations do not always exhibit obesity.
 Novel MC4R variant identified from an obese patient cannot be assumed to be the cause of obesity without demonstrating a loss-of-function phenotype in vitro for the variant MC4R.
-Whether MC4R mutations are involved in the pathogenesis of binge eating disorder needs further investigation.
+Whether MC4R mutations are involved in the pathogenesis of binge eating disorder needs additional investigation.
+(J Clin Endocrinol Metab 90: 5632-5638, 2005)